adnammit/reactLogin/README.md

 #### SERVER/USERS
 * here is where we will validate our user data and handle errors using `Validator`
 * note that `Validator.isNull()` is deprectated -- use `Validator.isEmpty()` or `lodash.isEmpty()`
+* if Valid, we create a user -- how?
+    - we import our `bookshelf` definition of a User here
+    - we pass all the props of our user to `User.forge().save()` which returns a promise.

 Quick updates : - with React now you can use the tag ref="username" then you can access the element with this.refs.username so you can just setState onSubmit this.refs.username.value. - with ES6/2015 you are not always forced to bind the context, you can instead use the arrow function so the context of the function is automatically the one where the function is called!
 Ex: onChange={ this.onChange.bind(this) }